jacquev6/sphinxcontrib-ocaml/README.rst

     $ pip3 install --user sphinx coverage pycodestyle
     $ make ci

-`The table of contents for Sphinx use of reStructuredText can be found here`_ Familiarize yourself with reStructuredText_ and read up on Domains_ and the `Domain API`_.
+`The table of contents for Sphinx use of reStructuredText can be found here`_.
+Familiarize yourself with reStructuredText_ and read up on Domains_ and the `Domain API`_.
 Have a look at the Glossary, especially these terms: